 How To Treat It

 Depending on the severity of the disease, surgery is an option to get the affected nipple, areola, or full breast removed.
-Your lymph nodes can
+Your lymph nodes can also be removed to check the spread of cancer.
+You may even have to undergo chemotherapy or certain hormonal therapies for relief.

 5. Jogger’s Nipple (Chafing)